 • For pools installed after 1 January 2017, ladders are not allowed unless they are surrounded by a complying barrier and gate.

-All residential swimming pools including any small heated pools that do not have an acceptable cover must be registered(external link) on the Council pool register.
+All residential or small heated pools, that do not have an acceptable cover, must be registered(external link) on the Council pool register.

-Small heated pool that have an acceptable cover(external link) do not need to be registered.
+Small heated pools that have an acceptable cover(external link) do not need to be registered.

 There is no charge to register your pool.

-Once your pool is registered, we automatically schedule an inspection of your pool barriers, approximately once every three years.
+Once your pool is registered, we automatically schedule an inspection of your residential or small heated pool barriers approximately once every three years.

-If you have obtained a building consent for your pool, your pool should already be registered, however, you can check this by emailing us on fspinspections@ccc.govt.nz
+If you have obtained a building consent for your pool, your pool should already be registered, however, you can check this by emailing us at fspinspections@ccc.govt.nz

 Using a Council pool inspector